rise-lab-skku/rise-github-tutorial/README.md

 ## Programing subject: Calculator

 Calculator is classic and familiar project to students who are studing programing.
-It's purpose is obvious and good to practice programing skills.
+Its purpose is obvious and good to practice programing skills.
 You will write the code of calculator using:

 - Object Oriented Programing